 - 1. Switch your hearing aid to the Telecoil program. - 2.
 Find a good spot.
-Reception is not clear in all locations as it depends on the induction loop.
-Look for signs or move to a different spot. - 3.
+Reception is not clear in all locations; it depends on the induction loop.
+Look for signs or find another spot to sit. - 3.
 If needed, adjust the volume. - 4.
 When you leave, switch to program 1.